Geotag an image and return a SpatRaster based on coordinates from a

 S3 methods

-rasterpic supports the following input classes:
+rasterpic supports these spatial input classes:

 sf classes:

-sf,sfc,sfgorbbox.terra classes:
+sf,sfc,sfgandbbox.terra classes:

-SpatRaster,SpatVectorandSpatExtent.stars classes:
+SpatRaster,SpatVectorandSpatExtent.stars class:

 stars.A numeric coordinate vector of the form